Gerald-Lu/gerald-lu/README.md

 ### Hi there 👋

+- My name is Gerald and I am a CS major at Georgia Tech
+- I am currently learning how to develop software and build AI models
+- Please check my repository for some projects I've been working on!
+- You can reach out to me on LinkedIn.
 <!--
 **Gerald-Lu/gerald-lu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.